What Does a Start-Up Coach Actually Do?

-Do you have a top drawer of creative business ideas and dream of turning them intoo a thriving business.
+Do you have a top drawer of business ideas and dream of turning them into a thriving business.
 You might already sell your work or offer services, but at some point you hit a wall: pricing feels confusing, marketing feels overwhelming, and you’re not sure what to focus on next.
-That’s where a small business coach comes in.
+That’s where a coach comes in.
 A good coach helps you move from “I have a creative idea” to “I’m running a sustainable business that reflects who I am.”

-A small business coach is like a personal trainer for your business.
+A Start-Up coach is like a personal trainer for your business.
 Instead of helping you build muscle, they help you build clarity, confidence, and strategy.
 They work with you one-on-one (or sometimes in groups) to:

 • Define your vision and goals.